-Rope worms are long, rope-like structures that sometimes occur in the intestines.
-According to some scientists, they are parasitic worms, but it is more likely that they are nothing more than a buildup of intestinal mucus and debris and may pass in a person’s stool during an enema or other clearing procedure.
+Rope worms are long structures that sometimes occur in the intestines.
+They are likely a buildup of intestinal mucus and debris and may pass in a person’s stool during an enema or other clearing procedure.

 According to one proposed theory, rope worms are a type of parasite.

 In 2013, researchers published an article outlining the five distinct life stages of a rope worm.